Continuing Competence Program

 2. Competence Enhancement

 Within a program of Continuing Competence, Competence Enhancement activities are intended to result in ongoing improvement in current skills and knowledge, especially those related to understanding and complying with legal, ethical and regulatory requirements.
 Regular update and enhancement assists the OT to integrate and apply their knowledge, skills, judgements and interpersonal attributes in order to practice safely and ethically in a designated role and setting.
 COTM has developed tools that are part of the required program and that facilitate reflection, documentation and goal directed enhancement of individual practice.
 The tools are available to members in the Member Area.

 3. Competence Review

-Within the Manitoba CCP, Competence Review refers to objective or direct inspection of evidence of continuing competence by designated regulatory representatives.
-The COTM CCP is designed to provide at least one Competence Review experience for registered OTs in each five year period.
+Within the Manitoba CCP, Competence Review refers to objective or direct inspection of evidence of a registered OT's continuing competence by designated regulatory representatives.
+The COTM CCP is designed to provide at least one Competence Review experience for each registered OT every five year period.

-COTM staff will randomly select approximately 120 OTs per year who will be required to submit copies of completed Continuing Competence Program materials including Self-Assessments, Professional Development Plans (PDP) and completed Prescribed Regulatory Education Module worksheets.
+COTM staff will randomly select up to 20 percent of all members per year who will be required to submit copies of completed Continuing Competence Program materials including Self-Assessments, Professional Development Plans (PDP) and completed Prescribed Regulatory Education Module worksheets.
 The CCP Audit process provides an objective examination of member CCP materials to ensure that the program requirements are being met and to identify needed improvements to the program.

 4. Competence Evaluation